 On January 1, 2018, the Tax Cuts and Jobs Act (TCJA) added provisions to the tax code to reduce income tax burdens.
 Many, however, weren’t permanent.
 That’s why December 31, 2025, will be an important day, with 23 provisions scheduled to sunset.
 Significant provisions scheduled to expire include the reduction of individual income rates, the increased AMT exemption and phaseout threshold, and the increased standard deduction.
 Unless Congress acts, many people will see a tax hike.

 But for high-net-worth families, nothing is drawing attention like the possible end of the TCJA’s favorable estate tax changes.
-Specifically, the provision that increased the estate and gift tax exemption from $5 million to $10 million.
+Specifically, the provision that increased the estate and gift tax exemption from $5 million to $10 million (adjusted annually for inflation, it’s $12.06 million in 2022).
 If nothing happens on Capitol Hill, the exemption will return to pre-TCJA levels in 2026.

 Under a special rule, an estate can compute its tax using the larger exemption amount for gifts made during your lifetime or the exemption amount corresponding with the date of death.
 So if you make large gifts before 2026, you won’t lose the larger exemption’s benefit after sunset.
 But, of course, it helps to consult your tax professionals for definitive guidance.

 In the meantime…